Calling all Makers! Learn, Connect, and Create with the MakerLab

 What’s in the MakerLab?

 The MakerLab is stocked with a variety of tools and devices to provide users with options for creation, innovation, and experiential learning.
-Once you’ve been trained on using some or all of the equipment, you’ll be able to make an appointment to use that equipment or attend an Open Lab Session – check the calendar for the current schedule.

 - MakerBot Replicator 5th Generation